Governance and Compliance

 Standards of service

-We want our customers to be happy.
-So we set ourselves high standards.
-We commit to meeting a certain level of service.
+We care about our customers and pride ourselves on giving 100% every day to ensure that your needs are being met.
+We've set ourselves high standards and are committed to making sure that you always get the service you deserve.
 We’ll do our utmost to put things right if you have a problem.
 If we fail, we’ll compensate you.
 It’s only fair.

 Standards of Service for Scotland